 - If the fabric doesn’t work, go back to the suppliers with comments about what you did / didn’t like to see other options.
 If the fabric does work, then order bulk yardage to begin production (using a tech pack).*

 *There are a lot more steps to launching a clothing line, such as marketing, pre-selling, etc. that you’ll need to explore as well!
 But this guide is about sourcing, not marketing, so we’re keeping it super simple and focused on getting fabrics and trims for your clothing line.
-Make sure to check out the Successful Fashion Designer podcast to learn more about how you can kickstart your brand today!
+Make sure to check out the Successful Fashion Freelancer podcast to learn more about how you can help your clients kickstart their brands!

-And a couple things I would NOT do (that I see a lot of startup designers trying to do):
+And a couple things I would NOT do (that I see a lot of newbie freelancers and startup designers trying to do):

 - Develop custom fabric or get custom colors dyed.
 It’s too expensive, takes too long, and MOQs are too high.
 The risk is too big when you’re just starting out, and there are plenty of great options available in-stock.